 In June 2019, the WMCA declared a climate emergency and set a zero-carbon target for the West Midlands by 2041.

-WMCA Environment Board
+WMCA Environment and Energy Board

 Latest Environment News

 11 Jun 2021 - Laura Shoaf announced as interim Chief Executive of WMCA

 05 Jun 2021 - Registration opens for international net zero conference

 02 Jun 2021 - Futuristic 5G-enabled transport projects unveiled